AwesomeARC/NeoRunner/README.md

 # Introduction

 NeoRunner is a simple, small and portable code runner script.
-Many text editors today come with built-in code runners and some others have plugins and extensions that can be downloaded to enable this functionality.
-Being able to define custom snippets to run code written in different languages, and having a simple interface to execute such snippets is a rather menial task.
-However, there is no such "simple code runner script" which enables a user to do this right from the command line.
+Many text editors today come with built-in code runners and some others have plugins and extensions that can be downloaded and installed to enable this functionality.
+Being able to define custom snippets to compile/run code written in different languages, and having a simple interface to execute such snippets is a rather menial task.
+However, there seemed to be a striking lack of such a "simple code runner script" to enable a user to do this right from the command line.

 This project aims to fill that void.
-It provides a simple and logical command line interface to code written in virtually any possible language, as per an executor map located, by default, at the script's config directory.
+It provides a simple and logical command line interface to compile/run code written in virtually any possible language, as per an executor map located, by default, at the script's config directory.

 Currently, it only supports file extension-based executor maps.
 However, there are plans to add glob-based executor maps soon.